ENBYSS/enbyss.com/src/routes/babel/lisa-the-painful.md

 ---
 title: "LISA: The Painful journey."
 description: A story that teaches you of the powerful impact and consequences that pain brings with it, and the people it molds into monsters.
-tags: ["LISA", "rpg", "indie", "game"]
-showtoc: false
-category: reviews
+category: review
-rating: 9.5
+# rating: 9.5
-ratingSummary: "The story is immensely powerful, the gameplay is interesting, and the music breathes life into the world of LISA: The Painful."
+# ratingSummary: "The story is immensely powerful, the gameplay is interesting, and the music breathes life into the world of LISA: The Painful."
-metaimage: 'lisa-the-painful.png'
-type: complete # complete, ongoing, group [should come with an attribute (partAmnt)]
+image:
+    src: "lisa-the-painful.png"
+    alt: "lisa the painful"
 createdAt: 2020-11-24
 updatedAt: 2020-11-24
 ---